Documentary celebrates net zero vision across the public sector in England

 Alongside the positive outcomes in ways of carbon reduction, the authority acknowledges the importance of taking a leadership role within the community when it comes to these works, as well as the wider impact through the upskilling of the workforce and generation of jobs within the community to support the work.

-In the film, David Hughes, senior engineer at the Grater Manchester Combined Authority, said: “If we can show leadership by investing in our own buildings, it provides community hubs, it provides future services for residents.
+In the film, Sean Owen from the Greater Manchester Combined Authority, said: “If we can show leadership by investing in our own buildings, it provides community hubs, it provides future services for residents.
 Then, it’s also the economic impacts, and how we’re providing and supporting local jobs, skills and the wider economy.”

 The City of London Corporation